motion/orbit/notes/next.md

 next steps:

+- reply to gwern:

+  - finish a nice search demo
+  - cleanup people a bit
+  - cleanup vocab a little
+  - get tray working a little
+  - show history/memory a little
+  - cleanup the orbit dropbox doc
+  - send over to him short video and explanation

 - need to recruit one decent developer in SF

   - do some more app work just to get it looking nice